Itasca High School (Texas)

-Unique Nickname
+Unique nickname

 According to local legend in Itasca, a student from the late 1920s helped them come up with one of the state's most unusual nicknames: Wampus Cats.
 The imaginary mascot has made Itasca recognizable to people who don't even know the town of 1,500 is 45 miles south of Fort Worth.
 ESPN has done a story on it, as has The New York Times.
-A Dallas radio station has called it the "quintessential Texas high school football nickname.
+A Dallas radio station has called it the quintessential Texas high school football nickname.

 Nancy Bowman, a lifelong Itascan who runs the school's special services, explains that the team was having trouble finding a nickname until the perfect one erupted from a post-game locker room celebration.

-"Wow, we were really Wampus Cats tonight! shouted Trav Burks, the story goes.
+Wow, we were really Wampus Cats tonight! shouted Trav Burks, the story goes.

+Leesville High School in Louisiana and Conway High in Arkansas also have the Wampus Cat as a mascot.

 Athletics

 The Itasca Wampus Cats compete in the following sports: